 Once you have a clear understanding of the internal and external environment of the product, which segment will be good to penetrate?

-Your customers will be divided by age, gender, location, income level, interests, etc. You need to collect complete information about buyers and determine which customer group is most likely to buy from you.
+Your customers will be divided by age, gender, location, income level, interests, etc. It is necessary to collect buyer information fully and determine which customer group is most likely to purchase from you.

 Identify the target customer segment you are aiming for

-Target customers are groups of people who share characteristics, personalities, or consumer behaviors, etc.
+Target customers are a group of people with common characteristics, personalities, or consumption behaviors, etc.

 Then, build a specific potential customer profile that the product is targeting.

-Customer profile is all the information about the ideal target customer that you build from the above research.
-It includes descriptions of their interests, purchasing decisions, habits, etc.
+Customer persona is the complete information about the ideal target customer audience that you built from the research above.
+This includes descriptions of their interests, purchasing decisions, habits, etc.

 Step 4: Analyze competitors